 One trendy medium length hairstyle was the Pageboy.
 Greta Garbo favored the style for her mostly straight hair.
-The pageboy featured a side part, smooth flat top, straight or waved all around and the ends curled under at shoulder length for a polished look or frizzy curled for a carefree ease.
+The pageboy featured a side part, smooth flat top, and was straight or waved all around, with ends either curled under at shoulder length for a polished look or frizzy curled for a carefree ease.
 Usually, hair along the face was cut a little shorter at the chin and below to create some soft framing.

 1930s Long Bob

-Similar to the pageboy the long bob was popular in the mid to late 1930s.
-Women’s hair was parted from the side or in the center with a smooth flat top and tons of big fluffy curls from the eyes down to the shoulders.
-This was an easy style for long hair ladies.
+Similar to the pageboy, the long bob was popular in the mid to late 1930s.
+Women’s hair was parted from the side or in the center with a smooth flat top and tons of big fluffy curls from the eyes on down to the shoulders.
+This was an easy style for long haired ladies.
 Simply pin curling long hair and then combing out the curls into fluff brought length up above the shoulders and gave it a “short” hair look.
-In the front ladies could have short bangs or layered curls up the sides.
-A waved bang over one eye created the iconic 30s peek-a-boo look.
+In the front, ladies could have short bangs or layered curls up the sides.
+A waved bang over one eye created the iconic ’30s peek-a-boo look.

 1930s Long Curls

-For an updo/evening style faux short hair look I created above I simply took my hair and divided it into 6 or 7 equal sections.
+For the updo/evening style faux short hair look I created above, I simply took my hair and divided it into 6 or 7 equal sections.
 Each section I then twisted and twisted and twisted until it was very tight (twisting is an easier way to create a rolled look).
-Next, I folded the twisted hair in half which made the twist twist onto itself.
+Next, I folded the twisted hair in half, which made the twist twist onto itself.
 I then pinned the ends up under my folded front wave.
-Once all the hair sections were twisted and pined I had a big mess of hairpins sticking every which way.
-Rather than figuring out how to make them look neater I took a feather clip and covered up the mess.
+Once all the hair sections were twisted and pinned, I had a big mess of hairpins sticking every which way.
+Rather than figuring out how to make them look neater, I took a feather clip and covered up the mess.
 Presto!
 I had beautiful 1930s hair ready for the silver screen.

-Finally my all-time favorite 30s long hair technique: wear a hat.
-Seriously, I rather focus on my clothes then my hair so I collect big 30s hats like a deep sided cloche, slouch hat, beret or sun hat to cover up most of my hair.
+Finally, my all-time favorite ’30s long hair technique: wear a hat.
+Seriously, I’d rather focus on my clothes than my hair, so I collect big ’30s hats like deep sided cloches, slouch hats, berets, and sun hats to cover up most of my hair.
 The rest is gathered back into a chignon and the front bangs are marcel waved or curled.